typetools/checker-framework/checker/tests/README.md

-To check one source code file, do something like the following, assuming that the source code file to be checked is AssertNonNullTest.java in directory
-$CHECKERFRAMEWORK/checker/tests/nullness/ and the checker is org.checkerframework.checker.nullness.NullnessChecker.
+To check one source code file, do something like the following, assuming that the source code file to be checked is `AssertNonNullTest.java` in directory `$CHECKERFRAMEWORK/checker/tests/nullness/` and the checker is `org.checkerframework.checker.nullness.NullnessChecker`.

 ```sh
   cd $CHECKERFRAMEWORK